Sources of University Aid

 National Merit Scholarship Corporation awards

 Lehigh is a collegiate sponsor of the National Merit Scholarship program.
-Scholarships ranging from $1,000 to $2,000 per year may be awarded to Merit finalists selecting Lehigh as their first choice college, and who are not also receiving another form of National Merit scholarship.
+Scholarships valued at $2,000 per year will be awarded to Merit finalists selecting Lehigh as their first choice college, and who are not also receiving another form of National Merit scholarship.

 Athletics scholarships are available for students with exceptional athletic ability.